 I started getting 100 visits a day which grew and grew to 10000+ visits a day in 2019.
 So, let me tell you my secret of writing a blog post that people actually want to read.

-These tips have always worked for me and hopefully will work for you as well:
+These tips have always worked for me and hopefully will work for you as well to write a blog post:

 Know your Audience Like you Know your Best Friend

-Before you hit the keyboard to create an awesome post that can attract only 10 visits in total, you need to have a clear understanding of your target audience.
+Before you hit the keyboard to write a blog post that can attract only 10 visits in total, you need to have a clear understanding of your target audience.
 Ask yourself these questions:

 - Who are they (gender, age)?